Water Conservation Project

 The Water Conservation Project is a multifaceted, sustainable approach to outdoor water management at Brooklyn Botanic Garden—the first project of its scale and complexity in North America and a model for reducing use of freshwater and lessening overflow into the city’s combined sewer system.
-The first phase of the project, the Shelby White and Leon Levy Water Garden, opened in September 2016.
-The final phase is currently under construction.
+The first phase of the project, the Shelby White and Leon Levy Water Garden, opened in September 2016, and the project was completed in April 2019.

-When complete, this innovative new infrastructure will allow the Garden to filter and recirculate fresh rainwater and groundwater collected throughout a significant portion of the grounds and channel it through the Water Garden pond, the Japanese Hill-and-Pond Garden pond, and catchment sites along the brook system.
+This innovative new infrastructure allows the Garden to filter and recirculate fresh rainwater and groundwater collected throughout a significant portion of the grounds and channel it through the Water Garden pond, the Japanese Hill-and-Pond Garden pond, and catchment sites along the brook system.
 The project will reduce BBG’s outdoor freshwater consumption in its water features by almost 96% from 22 million gallons to less than a million gallons per year.

 Reduced Storm-Water Discharge

-The new Water Garden at the southern end of the brook already plays a major role in detaining runoff.
-Through innovations like satellite technology, the Garden is able to monitor weather and discharge water from the detention pond prior to storm events.
-This has reduced the annual wet-weather burden on the storm-water system from 8 million gallons to only 2.5 million gallons.
+The Water Conservation Project also plays a major role in detaining runoff.
+Through innovations like satellite technology, the Garden can monitor weather and discharge water from the detention pond prior to storm events.
+This reduces the annual wet-weather burden on the storm-water system from 8 million gallons to only 2.5 million gallons.

 Enhanced Plant Family Collection & Interpretation

-Sections of the Plant Family Collection that line both sides of the brook will be augmented with thousands of new trees, shrubs, bulbs, ferns, and other plants.
-A new interpretive strategy and enhanced educational programs will use this project to raise water-use awareness and teach conservation techniques.
+Sections of the Plant Family Collection that line both sides of the brook have been augmented with thousands of new trees, shrubs, bulbs, ferns, and other plants.
+A new interpretive strategy and enhanced educational programs use this project to raise water-use awareness and teach conservation techniques.